 The Committee recommends that the TFDA establish a standard review period for applications, particularly for ingredients already approved in peer markets such as those listed under the U.S. FDA’s Generally Recognized as Safe designation or the Codex food additive list.
 For such cases, the total review period should not exceed one year.
 Additionally, applicants should be able to track the status of their submissions through a transparent and regularly updated mechanism.

-- Modernize online alcohol transaction regulations for a digitally driven and responsible marketplace.
+Enhancing clarity and predictability in the regulatory process would support greater innovation, promote trade, and foster a more open and efficient regulatory environment. - Modernize online alcohol transaction regulations for a digitally driven and responsible marketplace.
 Article 30 of the Tobacco and Alcohol Administration Act (TAAA) prohibits the sale and delivery of alcohol through digital platforms.
 While the prohibition was originally intended to prevent underage access, this continued limitation increasingly contradicts Taiwan’s digital transformation goals and hinders retail and logistics innovation.

 Taiwan’s establishment of the Ministry of Digital Affairs (MODA) reflects the government’s commitment to advancing the digital economy.
 However, regulatory restrictions under the TAAA have not kept pace with digital innovation.
 While the Committee acknowledges the MOF’s responsibility for consumer protection, its concurrent role in overseeing financial systems built on secure digital verification positions it to recognize the reliability of such tools in enabling regulated, safe transactions.